 The reason you have so many questions is that Source, your best friend, whom you may not yet know, is always nearby—prompting you to question and avoid the easy answer.
 This is done with a greater purpose in mind—to cause you to grow in knowledge, wisdom, and spiritual power.
 That is why you are here.

 If you haven’t already started, the time has come for you to start seeking answers on your own.
 The moment you do so, a teacher appears—courtesy of the Spiritus Lumine.
 This teacher wants to dialogue with you so that you discover what is true for you.
 Brother Thomas offers these conversations to help you connect with the Spiritus Lumine and conduct your personal dialogues through the inner and outer forms.
 Are you ready to follow a path—such as The Mystical Path of Spiritus Lumine?
 The only way you’ll know for sure is to start; but, there are some qualities that generally describe those who are ready to begin.

 Traditional Answers Don’t Satisfy Mystics

 Mystics are certain of few things except that “No one has all the answers!”
 If you want to annoy a mystic, introduce them to people and groups who think they know it all!
-Seriously, it should go without saying that no religious group, philosophical system, political party, or metaphysical path owns the Truth—though many act as though they do!
-Capital ‘T truth exists at the Source level, but mystics understand that it is the journey of their life and soul to understand even a small part of it.
+Seriously, it should go without saying that no religious group, philosophical systems, political parties, or metaphysical paths own the Truth—though many act as though they do!
+Capital ‘T truth exists only at the level of Source-Consciousness.
+Mystics understand that it takes many journies of life and soul to understand even a small portion of it.
 Mystics are people who understand what it is like to fervently believe one thing one day only to change altogether at a later time.
-Mystics keep a loose hold on any claims of Absolute Truth and are willing to hold contradictory thoughts while trying to understand something.
-The best we are willing to say is that “We understand what works for us and even that is in constant negotiation!”
+Mystics keep a loose hold on any claims of absolute truth and are willing to hold contradictory thoughts while trying to understand something.
+The best we are willing to say is that “We understand what works for us–and even that is in constant negotiation!”